Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 Goodwill Tax Treatment | FAQs

-Is goodwill deductible for tax purposes in the US?
+Is goodwill tax deductible in the US?

-Yes, goodwill is deductible in the US, but only in an asset sale.
+Yes, goodwill is tax deductible in the US, but only in an asset sale.
 The IRS treats goodwill as a Section 197 intangible asset, which must be amortized over 15 years on a straight-line basis.

 For example, if $300,000 is allocated to goodwill, the buyer can deduct $20,000 annually for 15 years.